A fun addition to a child’s sport’s bedroom – this simple DIY Jersey Shelf project hides their clutter and looks great!

-When we moved both boys into their shared room, we had to bring in another dresser, which means we lost the space for the BIG shelving unit.
-Needing a place to store all of their toys and things, I came up with an organization solution that is the perfect fit for their new hockey room.
+With both of my oldest boys being HUGE Los Angeles Kings fans, it seemed appropriate to design the room they share around their love of ice hockey.
+Needing a place to store all of their toys and things, I came up with an organizational solution that is the perfect fit for their new hockey room.

-I let the boys pick their favorite 4 current Kings players, and then my husband picked his 4 favorite retired players.
+- I let the boys pick their favorite Kings players – past and/or present.
+Each of them have their own shelf with 4 players of their choice.
+(My husband might have had some influence in this too!)
 I cut some vinyl stencils that looked like the back-side of a jersey.

 - Next, I painted over the stencil with black paint.
 I know what you are thinking, why black paint on black bins?
 Here is why: If you paint over your stencil with the same color of your bins first, it will seal off your stencil so the color you really want to show won’t bleed under the stencil.

 - Once the black paint dried, I painted over the stencil with white paint.
 Peel off your stencil before your paint dries so it doesn’t peel up the paint.

 - Once the white paint was dry, I used a white paint pen and traced along the letters and numbers just to give the edges clean, sharp lines.

 … and that’s it!